 - Minimize the Services window.
-Open File Explorer and go to the C:WindowsSystem32spoolPRINTERS directory.
-If you can’t find this directory, just paste its location in the address bar and press Enter.
+Open File Explorer and go to the following location:

 - Delete all files from the Printers directory.

-Sometimes your printer is slow to start printing because it’s using WSD port.
-Bear in mind that this issue only affects network printers, so if your printer isn’t shared with the network, then this solution won’t work with you.
+Sometimes your printer is slow to start printing because it’s using a WSD port.
+Bear in mind that this issue only affects network printers, so if your printer isn’t shared with the network, then this solution won’t work for you.

-- Now locate Background print checkbox and disable it.
+- Now locate the Background print checkbox and disable it.

-Now disconnect the USB cable and wait for a few minutes.
-Now press and hold the Power button for about 30 seconds or more to remove any additional charge.
+Then, press and hold the power button for about 30 seconds or more to remove any additional charge.
 Connect the printer to your PC once again, and power it on.

 Once your printer powers up, check if the problem is still there.
 This is a generic solution, but if you have any glitches with your printer, it might help you out, so feel free to try it.

-Printer problems can seriously impact your work, and if your printer is slow to start printing, the issue is probably related to your drivers, so reinstall them or update them.
-If that doesn’t help, be sure to try all other solutions from this article.
+As mentioned, printer problems can seriously impact your work.
+So, if your printer is slow to start printing, be sure to try any of the solutions listed in this article.